grol-io/web-site/tour/index.md

+---
+Title: A tour of Grol
+redirect_from:
+    - /Tour
+---
 ## A Tour of Grol

 Welcome to Grol!
 This guide provides a tour of the Grol language, covering its core features and syntax with examples.